bogdanap/pySimians/README.md

 Security monkey
 ---------------
-Crawls your servers and checks for bad practices ans known flaws (expired SSL certificates, root login, etc).
+Crawls your servers and checks for bad practices and known flaws (expired SSL certificates, vulnerable package versions, etc).
 It then creates a report with all the anomalies that were detected and the faulty servers.

 Janitor monkey
 --------------